 Despite the explosion in use—estimates on busy days range from 200 to 300 skiers and snowboarders—and an increase in the number of people who carry avalanche rescue gear and know how to use it, experts believe the formidability of East Vail remains underestimated.
 “A lot of people go out there thinking it’s not as dangerous as above tree line, and they’re lulled into some sense of complacency because it is so close to civilization,” says Colorado Avalanche Information Center forecaster Scott Toepfer, who has investigated nearly a dozen accidents in East Vail during his 22 years on staff.
 “You ride right down to a bus stop, and the interstate’s directly below you.”

-Steve Zuckerman, a paramedic and longtime Beaver Creek ski patroller who volunteers as Vail Mountain Rescue Group’s operations director, adds: “Every winter I hear people say they’re safer in East Vail because it’s adjacent to the ski area.
+Steve Zuckerman, a paramedic and longtime Beaver Creek ski patroller and former Vail Mountain Rescue Group volunteer, adds: “Every winter I hear people say they’re safer in East Vail because it’s adjacent to the ski area.
 Or because it gets so much skier compaction, it somehow is less likely to slide than if you were in the Gore Range or on Vail Pass.
 People say that all the time—even locals.
 There is probably some truth to that, but I just tell them even a couple hundred people skiing out there in a week is not enough to mitigate the hazard.”

 On the other hand, despite the number of close calls and fatalities over the years—seven people have died in East Vail avalanches in 24 years—when considered in conjunction with the area’s popularity, the number of people who actually get into trouble there represents a tiny fraction of all users.
 It isn’t a black hole for free spirits, no matter what its reputation might suggest.